philoye/annotatr/readme.markdown

       		});
         </script>

     Which would target only items with class "annotation" and a title tag.
-Altneratively, you could just ignore any item with class "state":
+Alternatively, you could just ignore any item with class "state":

         <script type="text/javascript" charset="utf-8">
           $(document).ready(function() {